JensKlimke/jk/README.md

 - [x] Automatic config generation based on containers with VIRTUAL_HOST
 - [x] Automatic SSL certificate management based on containers with VIRTUAL_HOST
+- [ ] (nginx) Configs need to be deleted when service is not available.
+If they remain, reverse-proxy doesn't start.
 - [ ] Test concept to guidelines, including integration and L0 tests
 - [ ] Integrations: influxdb/Grafana/mongodb
 - [ ] Keycloak integration